MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/create-dashboard.md

 ---
 title: "Create a dashboard (model-driven apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces"
-description: "Organization-owned dashboards can be created by using the Common Data Service web services (SDK) or by customizing the table form in Common Data Service by editing the customizations.xml file." # 115-145 characters including spaces.
+description: "Organization-owned dashboards can be created by using the Common Data Service web services (SDK) or by customizing the entity form in Common Data Service by editing the customizations.xml file." # 115-145 characters including spaces.
 This abstract displays in the search result."
 keywords: ""
 ms.date: 10/31/2018
 ms.service: powerapps